 11.45 Theory of music

-12.15 Lunch [ all students bring packed lunch and drinks ]
+12.30 Lunch [ a cafe is available where student may buy sandwiches, snacks and drinks, or students may bring a packed lunch and drinks ]

-All students benefit from such a wide range of excellent music tuition at CYM Taunton.
+All students benefit from such a wide range of excellent music tuition at CYMT.
 It’s so much more than one individual music lesson and it represents excellent value for money.

 Students may join at any point in the academic year so don’t wait, apply online now.